smakubi/biglake-finegrained-lab/README.md

 This concludes the exercise of row and column level security powered by Biglake.
 Lets repeat the same with the user dunkin_user@

 ### 5.3.
-Principle of Least Privilege: Australia country based restricted row and column access
+Principle of Least Privilege: Dunkin Donuts brand based restricted row and column access
 This section demonstrates how you can use BigLake to restrict access based on policies. <br>
 1. Row Level Security: "dunkin_user" can only access data for (Brand=)Dunkin Donuts in the brandsales table
 2. Column Level Security: "dunkin_user" can see the columns Discount and Net_Revenue